protegeproject/webprotege/readme.txt

           mvn tomcat:deploy

 and then starting tomcat.
-You need to set the CATALINA_HOME environment variable.
+By default a deployment uses Tomcat manager to deploy to http://localhost:8080/webprotege.

 Note: you need mongodb to run WebProtege.
 Please make sure mongodb is running.
 Find more information at: http://protegewiki.stanford.edu/wiki/WebProtegeAdminGuide#Install_mongoDB